peterwhite/personalwebsite/_drafts/guide-what-to-do-if-your-traffic-drops-after-migrating-to-cloudflare.md

 ---
 If you've moved to Cloudflare and noticed a sudden drop in daily active visitors this is how to solve the problem.

-## **Check for common Cloudflare issues:**

-Debugging issues with Cloudflare can be tricky, so let's eliminate the most common issues first.
-Check that your DNS records, page rules and SSL configurations are correct.
+Before we jump into a technical fix, let's eliminate the most common Cloudflare issues first.Check that your DNS records, page rules and SSL configurations are correct.
 Pay attention to:

 1. Non-WWW to WWW redirections
 2. Page rules which cause infinite loops